A-LL-Creative-Technology/A-LL-Core---AR/A-LL - README.md

         - Nice Vibrations by Lofelt | HD Haptic Feedback for Mobile and Gamepads
         - Native Gallery for Android & iOS
         - Cross Platform Replay Kit
-            - Add an Assembly Reference Definition "ReplayKit" in Plugins/VoxelBusters
+            - Add an Assembly Definition Reference, named "ReplayKit", in Plugins/VoxelBusters